 The Elara Handbook

 Welcome to Project Elara!
-Project Elara is a mission of a team of committed scientists, engineers, and talented people, working across many different fields, to pass down a better world to our future generations.
+Project Elara is the mission of a team of committed scientists, engineers, and other talented people, working across a diversity of fields, to pass down a better world to our future generations.

 Who we are¶

 We are an organization committed to developing open-source technologies that we believe can create a better future.
 Our current research focus is in developing a space-based solar power system that is 100% open-source and dedicated to a sustainable, resilient, and affordable energy future.
-We choose to make all of our work open-source, because we want that future to be for everyone.
+We choose to make all our work open source, because we want that future to be for everyone.

 These are indeed lofty goals, and we realize that even trying to begin is hardly simple.
-Therefore, we work as a team to accomplish this mission together.
-To advance, share, and preserve our collective knowledge and expertise, and to build on each other’s work, we have put together this encyclopedic book.
-Everything you’d ever need to learn, develop, or contribute to Project Elara can be found here.
-And we dedicate this book to the world: the Project Elara Handbook is released into the public domain and free to view, share, remix, and download, forever.
+Therefore, we work as a team to complete this mission together.
+To advance, share, and preserve our collective knowledge and ability, and to build on each other’s work, we have put together this encyclopedic book.
+Everything you’d ever need to learn, develop, or contribute to Project Elara is here.
+And we dedicate this book to the world: the Project Elara Handbook is in the public domain and free to view, share, remix, and download, forever.

 Reading the Handbook¶

-Aside from being Project Elara’s primary documentation, the Handbook can also be used as a comprehensive textbook for students in the sciences.
-It contains the majority of the content covered in a typical undergraduate course of physics and engineering, in addition to some more advanced and specific topics.
 Even if you’re not interested in Project Elara, we hope that the Elara Handbook can be useful as a general reference and textbook, particularly for self-learning or studying.
-If this is you, feel free to skip the majority of Project Elara-related content and start reading at Chapter 3.
+If this is you, feel free to skip the majority of Project Elara-related content and start reading from the Introductory mathematics or Programming with Python chapter (depending on your interests).

 Getting involved¶